Nutrition & Skin Disease

 Water.
-While the exact amount you should drink each day varies, no one disputes the role good hydration plays in keeping skin looking healthy and even young.
+While the exact amount you should drink each day varies, no one disputes the role proper hydration plays in keeping skin looking healthy and even young.
 When that hydration comes from pure, clean water -- not liquids such as soda or even soup -- experts say skin cells rejoice.

-"It is my belief that our skin needs at least a half gallon of good clean water -- that's about eight glasses -- every day," says Lipski.
+"I believe that our skin needs at least a half gallon of good clean water -- that's about eight glasses -- every day," says Lipski.